 The third common experience Philadelphia and Franklin Square share is a recent revitalization.
 Philadelphia neighborhoods, once blighted by post-industrial recession are bouncing back in tremendous fashion.
 Neighborhoods like Fishtown, Manayunk, Graduate Hospital and Queen Village are experiencing a resurgence in popularity.
 Center City gleams with new construction and soaring home values.
 Due to a confluence of factors including the lack of pedestrian access, Franklin Square deteriorated for years.
 However, in 2006, a private organization decided to take the initiative to revitalize the park.
 Since then, the square has become a family friendly attraction, boosted by traffic from Northern Liberties and Independence Mall.
 The square transforms into a winter wonderland during the holiday season.

 The final parallel between Philadelphia and Franklin Square is that they are both sometimes over-looked.
-Sandwiched between Washington D.C. and New York City, Philadelphia may appear as a younger-sibling city.
+Sandwiched between Washington, D.C., and New York City, Philadelphia may appear as a younger-sibling city.
 After all, Philadelphia is not the political nor financial capital of the world.
-At the same time, Franklin Square can sometimes be looked over in lieu of the more popular Rittenhouse, Washington, or Logan Squares.
+At the same time, Franklin Square can sometimes be overlooked in lieu of the more popular Rittenhouse, Washington, or Logan Squares.
 However, these two hidden gems are moving in the right direction thanks to the good will and determination of Philadelphians.
-The positive trend in the Philadelphia real estate market reflects the direction the city is moving in.
+The positive trend in the Philadelphia real-estate market reflects the direction the city is moving in.